-Balsamic Roasted Grapes & Figs with Burrata
+Balsamic Roasted Grapes with Figs & Burrata

 - 1 pound grapes any variety or a combo

-- 4 balls burrata (8 oz/balls)
+- 4 balls burrata 8 oz/ball

 - 3 tablespoons olive oil

-- ½ cup balsamic
+- 1/2 cup balsamic

-- 1 Tbsp honey
+- 1 tablespoon honey

-- 1 Tbsp thyme leaves, minced
+- 1 tablespoon fresh thyme leaves minced

-- a few thyme sprigs for garnish
+- a few thyme sprigs for garnish (optional)

-- Preheat oven to 425
+- Preheat oven to 425 F.

 - Place grapes and figs on a baking dish.

-- Whish together olive oil, balsamic, honey, minced thyme leaves, and salt and drizzle over grapes and figs.
+- Whish together olive oil, balsamic, honey, minced thyme leaves, and kosher salt and drizzle over grapes and figs.